The history of the Interislander ferry

 Cruising the Cook Strait isn’t always straightforward

 What comes to mind when you think of sailing over the Cook Strait on the Interislander ferry?
 Blue skies?
 Smooth waters?
 Dolphins frolicking in the background?
 Thankfully, a lot of time this is exactly what Mother Nature serves up.
 But not always.
-From time to time, she likes to really put our crew to the test.
-And there’s not many more testing stretches of water in the world than the Cook Strait.
+From time to time, she really likes to put our crew to the test.
+And there are not many more testing stretches of water in the world than the Cook Strait.

 “The strait has a bad reputation because the wind can change so quickly.
 A southerly gale can blow up a big swell very quickly, and then you will be heading straight into the seas when you leave the sounds.
 That’s when you have a rough trip.
 You get this patch of unnatural water called the Karori Rip, where the wind and seas meet the tide head-on."

 While experience, education and technology mean Captains and crews are better equipped to handle the treacherous conditions today, the Cook Strait is home to two of the worst Maritime disasters in the history of our country - the 1909 Penguin disaster and the 1968 sinking of the Wellington–Lyttelton ferry, Wahine.

 On 12 February 1909, the Union Steam Ship Company passenger steamer Penguin left Picton for Wellington in fine weather.
 But as they reached the Cook Strait, conditions quickly deteriorated, and when the weather closed in, familiar landmarks soon disappeared.
 And when Captain Francis Naylor changed course to steer clear of danger, the ship struck rocks and began to sink in heavy seas.
 Devastatingly, only 30 of the 102 passengers on board survived.